vjcitn/curatedAnVILData/README.md

 ```

 The `GTExMAE` has 30 "experiments" corresponding to types
-of tissue that were subjected to RNA sequencing.
+of tissue that were subjected to sequencing.
+The number
+of columns listed for each tissue type corresponds to the
+number of unique associated sequencing identifiers.

 ```
 A MultiAssayExperiment object of 30 listed